UC Davis will face SIUE, Loyola Chicago and Portland State; all games will tip at 3 p.m.

 Ohio standout is the first to commit to the Aggies during early signing period

 Monday's 7 p.m. game against the Hawks precedes four-game road trip

 Admission is free for Monday night's exhibition game at The Pavilion

-Chris Davis, formerly an assistant coach and recruiting coordinator at Providence College in the Big East Conference, completed his fourth season with the Aggies this year.
+Chris Davis, formerly an assistant coach and recruiting coordinator at Providence College in the Big East Conference, enters his fifth season with the Aggies this year.

 Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies.
 Under his tutelage, teams from his previous schools earned two NCAA Tournament bids, and another two invitations to the National Invitation Tournament.

 UC Davis head coach Jim Les noted Davis' expertise as a recruiter and assistant when he said, while announcing his addition to the program, "Chris brings a wealth of experience and success to our staff.
 Having competed against Chris in the Missouri Valley Conference, I always respected his work ethic, recruiting prowess, and high basketball IQ.
 We are fortunate to have him join our staff and expect him to have a big impact in all aspects of our program."

 Davis' first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - the most for a first-year staff in school history - including 10 against fellow Big East opponents.
 Providence was rewarded with a bid to the NIT.